garak92/powered-plymouth-theme/README.md

 A plymouth theme forked from the wonderful tux-plymouth-theme.
 The idea is the same: to have a Tux themed plymouth-theme.
 Except now the Tux logo is more stylized and it has the phrase "Powered by GNU/Linux" so everyone knows what you are using!
 Sadly, I could not find the author of the image.
-Please, if you are the author, let me know.
+Please, if you are the author, let me know, and apologies in advance.

 INSTALL INSTRUCTIONS (in progress...)